open-cogsci/osdoc/content/pages/tutorials/wcst-python.md

 You have now created a basic (but incomplete!) implementation of the Wisconsin Card Sorting Test.
 (You will complete the implementation as part of the Extra Assignments below.)

-%--
-figure:
- id: FigRunButtons
- source: run-buttons.png
- caption: |
-  The main toolbar contains buttons to (from left to right): run fullscreen, run in a window, quick-run (run in a window without asking for log file or participant numebr ), abort the experiment, and run in a browser.
---%

-To test the experiment, click on the quick-run button (the blue double arrows) to test the experiment on the desktop (see %FigRunButtons).
-If the experiment runs as expected on the desktop, click on the run-in-browser button (the arrow inside a green circle) to test the experiment in a browser.
+To test the experiment, click on the quick-run button (the blue double arrows) or the Run in fullscreen button (the green arrow).

 ## Extra assignments